 Ritam is a practicing lawyer at a boutique international law firm based in Sydney.

-Bageshri is an underground thespian, poet and artist with a background in Liberal Arts and journalism.
+Bageshri is a thespian, poet and artist with a background in Liberal Arts and journalism.
 Occasionally you will hear her voice on Indian Link radio and 2SER community radio.

 Rhea L NathJournalist

 Rhea L Nath is a writer, editor, and content creator based in Sydney.
 From literary publishing and poetry to video editing and journalism, her varied interests boil down to a passion for sharing stories.

 Her work has covered topics like student research, social justice, gender, and representation, but her soft spot lies in critiquing popular culture.
 Armed with a Netflix subscription and an analytical lens, she’s hoping to change the perception of entertainment journalism, one review at a time.

 Also a published poet, Rhea’s more personal literary tales have appeared in Hakara Journal, Pankhearst, and the University of Sydney Student Anthology, among others.